top of page

 LEADERSHIP ESSENTIALS: TIP 10

-Writer's picture: James RuleJames Rule
+Writer: James RuleJames Rule

 Persistence is an essential trait of all leaders.
 I wanted to illustrate this trait by presenting a timeline of the life of a man I believe to have been one of the world's greatest leaders.
 Can you guess